Billythebuilder/IFN507-Group-Project/README.md

 # IFN507-Group-Project

 # 1. Summary of Key Information# 1.
+Summary of Key Information# 1.
 Summary of Key Information
 # 1. Summary of Key Information
 GroupWork: This assignment is a group-of-three project.
 You may form your own group and enroll your group on Canvas.
 Your group members can be from different practicals sessions.